JBAnderson5/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/README.md

 ## <a name="Solutions"></a>Overview
 For the moment we have implemented the following solutions:
-- Departmental data warehousing Full Solution
+- Data platform - departmental data warehouse for line of business (LOB)
-- Departmental data warehousing Small Footprint Solution
+- Data platform - data warehouse with e-business integration
 - Weblogic Clustered Deployment Solution
 - Hello-WebServer
 - GoldenGate Stream Analytics for production workloads Full Solution